What Happens If You Are At Fault In A Car Accident In Utah?

 Common Insurance Outcomes After An At-Fault Crash

 Your premium can increase at the next renewal.
 A surcharge may apply for several years.
 If you had accident forgiveness, that feature may reduce or avoid a first increase.
-If your car is financed, your collision coverage pays for your own car minus your deductible.
-If you lack collision, you pay your own repairs.
-If your car is totaled, the payout is the actual cash value, not what you still owe on a loan.
+If your vehicle is financed, your collision coverage pays for your own car minus your deductible.
+If you lack collision, you pay for your own repairs.
+If your vehicle is totaled, the payout is the actual cash value, not what you still owe on a loan.

 When The Other Driver Shares Blame